linksmart/sensor-platform/README.md

 11.2 "cd Sensorplatform"

-12. Install tools and dependencies of the sensorplatform application 12.1 "sudo sh sensorplatform.sh installdependencies" 12.2 "sudo reboot"
+12. Install tools and dependencies of the sensorplatform application 12.1 "sudo sh sensorplatform.sh dependencies"
+12.2 "sudo reboot"

 13. Log in as administrator again